 Pro Tip: Can also use to clean quartz, marble, Corian, Formica, and wood counters.

 Got a carpet stain?
 Lipstick on a blouse?
 Adhering to the adage of first, do no harm—use isopropyl alcohol straight up to remove that stain.
-Nine times out of 10, it’s going to work and nearly magically!
+Nine times out of 10, it’s going to work to remove it, and quite magically!

 *A word on availability

-You can reasonably substitute denatured alcohol or Everclear Grain Alcohol for the rubbing alcohol in these cleaning recipes.
+You can reasonably substitute denatured alcohol or Everclear Grain Alcohol for the rubbing alcohol in these homemade cleaning products.

 Denatured alcohol is not an exact match to isopropyl alcohol, chemically, but performs the same.
 It has a stronger odor and you certainly do not want to use this for medicinal purposes, as you might with rubbing alcohol.
-It is available in the paint aisle of Home Depot and other such home improvement stores.
+You will not find this in supermarkets or drugstores.
+Denatured alcohol is available in the paint aisle of Home Depot, Lowe’s, and other such home improvement stores.
+Also online.

 Everclear Grain Alcohol is available in liquor and spirits stores.
 It is the strongest alcohol allowed for human consumption, and even so, I would suggest you never, ever come close to drinking the stuff.
-It’s bad—190 proof!
-And that makes it perfect for cleaning and sanitizing.
+It’s bad, nasty stuff—190 proof!
+And that makes it perfect for homemade cleaning products.

 Keep all alcohol products clearly labeled and out of easy reach of children and others.
-Treat them with the same respect you treat all flammables and pest control products.
+Treat them with the same respect you treat all flammable, toxics, and pest control products.